RV-094/Demo-Repo/README.md

 ## subheader

-This is created by vedant Raturi for learning purpose.
+This is created by vedant the  Raturi for learning purpose.